stephenjayakar/rust-chat/README.md

 # Rust-Chat

-not really sure what this will be yet, but here's why i'm doing it:
+My attempt at building something like Slack 🙂

+Here's why I created this project:
- - learn rust
+ - Want to learn Rust by creating something
- - learn gRPC + protobuf
+ - Learn gRPC + Protobuf3, as alternative to Apache Thrift
+ - I want to flex on myself, as I created a chat program as a middle-schooler